 The liquidation insurance fund is meant to cover losses incurred by traders who go bankrupt.
 Fees paid by non-bankrupt traders are injected into the liquidation insurance fund and used for this purpose.

-The primary goal of the insurance fund is to reduce the occurrence of counterparty liquidation.
+The primary purpose of the liquidation insurance fund is to reduce the occurrence of counterparty liquidation.

 - In this case, ApolloX will use the insurance fund to reverse the liquidation.
-When the insurance fund does not have enough funding to take over the remaining positions of someone who is undergoing liquidation, counterparty liquidation will occur.
+When the insurance fund does not have enough funding to take over the remaining positions of a user who is undergoing liquidation, automatic counterparty liquidation will occur.